 - Free Federal Application for Student Aid (FAFSA) for 2017-18, which may be completed on-line at www.fafsa.ed.gov after October 1, 2016.
 Amherst’s FAFSA code number is 002115.

 US citizens and permanent residents who file the CSS PROFILE will receive an e-mail from the College Board on behalf of Amherst College.
-This letter will outline the Institutional Documentation Service (IDOC) which Amherst College uses to collect all tax information and supplements associated with applying for financial aid at Amherst.
+This e-mail will outline the Institutional Documentation Service (IDOC) which Amherst College uses to collect all tax information and supplements associated with applying for financial aid at Amherst.

 Canadian and other international applicants should submit tax information to Amherst College directly and not to IDOC.

 IDOC Processing Tips

 All documents should be submitted to the College Board as one complete packet and must have an IDOC cover sheet.
 Tax returns must be signed.
 Duplicate cover letters and cover sheets are available from the College Board's website (http://idoc.collegeboard.com).

 This page was last updated November 18, 2016.